 Our Mums and Toddlers has very active and lively members and provides an excellent support group in our town.
-They recently took part in a walk through the town for Sport relief.
+They will beholding a walk in aid of children in need in November.

 Rainbows, Brownies and Guides are run by Trinity members and are encouraged to take part in the Family Services.
 The Brownies group in particular are actively seeking new members.